Ypnose/ahrf/README.md

 To prevent introducing regressions when regexes are reworked, improved or expanded, a `sh` script was written to check and compare `ahrt` output.
 It's called `verify_regr`.
 It can be called via `your_favourite_shell verify_regr` or `make` for the lazy men. `make clean` deletes the invalid files from the last checking.
-I strongly advise you to run it for every changes!
+__I strongly advise you to run it for every changes!__

-The valid ouput can be found inside the files `*.valid` inside the directory `test`.
+The valid ouput can be found within the files `*.valid` inside the directory `test`.
 It's a good idea to check those results to understand how `ahrt` behaves.

 Notes
 -----

 This script wasn't created to mimic or replace `markdown` syntax.
 Therefore, I do not ask or force anybody to use it.
 I want to write my own documentation or cheatsheets using an easy "system".
 `markdown` can be very frustrating when you use a lot of preformatted text or lists and the results is sometimes totally broken and wrong.
 For example, when I wrote that `README.md`, I encountered many times wrong output or bad